ZYW-Mia/The-Social-Network-Analysis-of-US-Academic-Anthropology-2022/index.md

 The Pearson correlation coefficient between the QS ranking of all universities is -0.399.
 The correlation for all Top 50 universities is not very strong.
 Because there are many universities outside the U.S in this.
 Ph.D. graduates from other countries may not consider searching for faculty positions in the U.S. But if we only consider universities inside the U.S, the correlation becomes -0.716.
 It is a strong correlation.
 Therefore, referring to this data to apply for Ph.D., if you want to stay in the United States to work in the future, the higher the school's anthropology ranking, the easier it is to find a job.

 # The Positions Comparision between 1976 and 2022
 ## For more interactions with the positions comparision graph, please click [here](https://zyw-mia.github.io/The-Social-Network-Analysis-of-US-Academic-Anthropology-2022/positions_comparison/index.html)
 ![block](https://zyw-mia.github.io/The-Social-Network-Analysis-of-US-Academic-Anthropology-2022/positions_comparison/block.png)
 ![fan](https://zyw-mia.github.io/The-Social-Network-Analysis-of-US-Academic-Anthropology-2022/positions_comparison/fan.png)

+This is the graph showing that in terms of faculty number, Chicago, UC Berkeley, Harvard, and Michigan university are at the front, all over 100 faculties.
+Not to our surprise, Chicago University and Harvard both have impressive numbers of faculty, but the other two under discussion, Yale and Stanford are overnumbered by UC Berkeley and Michigan, which are recently expanding their abundance of subjects and the strength of the Anthropology departments.

 # The Distrubutions Comparision between 1976 and 2022